gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 ### Conclusion
 - In this section you created a conditional statement to use a show command based on the Router OS.
-- Review the section and discuss if you have any questions
+- Review the section and discuss if you have any questions.

 ### Optional exercise
 > - Create a playbook, which will:
 >   - Detect router OS
->   - If a router has IOS, print message, "'hostname' is a IOS router" and if a router has XR, print, "'hostname' is a XR router"
+>   - If a router has IOS, print message, "\<hostname\> is a IOS router" and if a router has XR, print, "\<hostname\> is a XR router"
->   - Playbook need to find the router names dynamically from the invenotry file.
+>   - Playbook needs to find the router names dynamically from the inventory file.
-> - Solution playbook, op8-conditionals.yml is included in the Appendix section.
+> - Solution playbook is included in the appendix section 4.3 (op28-conditionals.yml).

 ### Reference